tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/services/time-service.md

 ### Using schedulePeriodically

 The `schedulePeriodically` API allows scheduling a task to execute periodically at a given interval starting at a provided absolute start time.
-The provided task is a callback, which will be executed in thread safe way.
+The provided task is a callback, which will be executed in thread-safe way.

 Initially, the task is executed once at the given start time followed by periodic execution of the task at the requested period.
 This function returns a handle that can be used to cancel the execution of further tasks.